godatadriven/academy-dbt-group-training/README.md

 This will create a new `codespace`, a sandbox with everything you need for the training.

+### Connect to data
+To connect to your data in BigQuery you will need to configure gcloud CLI:
+1. Go to the Google Cloud Console[Google Cloud Console](https://console.cloud.google.com/) and find the project which contains your data (in the training case this will be sql-training-422508).
+2. Run `gcloud auth login` in the terminal in your Codespace and login to your Google account.
+3. Run `gcloud auth application-default login` in the terminal in your Codespace and login to your Google account.
+4. Run `gcloud config set project <PROJECT_ID>` with the project ID from step 1.
+5. Run `gcloud auth application-default set-quota-project <PROJECT_ID>` with the project ID from step 1.
+6. Continue setting up in the [Creating personal branch](#creating-personal-branch) section below

 ## Data Overview

 ### Jaffle data